gladiusjs/html5-game-template/README.md

 * includes qunit test harness

 # philosophy
+This barebones template supplies some basic infrastructure that a good web game can be built on, so that as the game developer, you can just get on with writing your game.

-The intent of this template is to provide basic infrastructure pieces that are required by almost every game, and to make it easy to pull in libraries specific to your game using volo.
-Higher-level, more specialized templates (e.g. for a first-person shooter or an MMORPG) would make sense to build on top of this one.
+Higher-level, more specialized templates (e.g. for a simple canvas game or for an MMORPG) would make sense to build on top of this one.

-Note that this is current focussed on purely browser-based games, but making it easy for a game to offer to a Node-based server-side component is likely to be in scope in the fairly near future.
+Note that this is current focussed entirely on the browser-based pieces of a game, but making it easy for a game to offer to a Node-based server-side component is likely to be in scope in the fairly near future.

 # prerequisites
 * be sure node.js and npm are installed and in your PATH